 #1 Product First, Product Last

 Starting with a product and ending with a product is a huge red flag if you want to be at a planning firm.
-If you’re looking to build a meaningful financial advising practice with an emphasis on making an impact in your client’s lives, certainly that won’t start with a product.
-Starting with a product is very transactional, meaning you will transact, move on, and do it all over again.
+If you’re looking to build a meaningful financial advising practice with an emphasis on making an impact in your client’s lives, that certainly won’t start with a product.

 A consultative firm will focus on understanding your client’s wants, needs, and goals and working towards financial balance, whatever that may look like for them.